Policy Name: Acceptable and Responsible Use of OCC Technology and Information Systems

 password private and secure and for all activity that takes place on their

 account, whether intentional or unintentional.
 Unauthorized or illegal activity should

-be reported to the Information Technology Help Desk.
+be reported to the ITS Help Desk.
 If an account is shared or password is

 given out, the holder of the account may lose all account privileges

 and be held personally responsible for any actions that arise from misuse

 of the account.